Maserati: The Brothers: Development

 The film was announced on 8 March 2023, with Andrea Iervolino producing.
 Later that month, Robert Moresco was announced as the film's director.

 Casting

 Anthony Hopkins, Michele Morrone, Andy García, and Jessica Alba joined the cast in October 2024.
 Salvatore Esposito, Lorenzo De Moor, Maya Talem, Victoria Sophia, and Annie Bezikian were announced as cast members in December 2024.
 Al Pacino, Gina La Piana, and Tatiana Luter joined the cast in May 2025.

 Filming

 Principal photography began on 2 December 2024, while a second phase of filming began in June 2025.
-Filming locations will include Modena and Bologna, as well as Cinecittà in Rome.
+Filming locations included Modena and Bologna, as well as Cinecittà Studios in Rome.
+Up to 60 cars were built for the film, reconstructed from Maserati models from the 1920s and 1930s, including the Maserati Tipo 26.

 Music

 Diane Warren will compose an original song for the film.

 Release

-During production in December 2024, Andrea Iervolino Company released three promotional images from the shoot.
+During production, Andrea Iervolino Company released three promotional images from the shoot in December 2024.
 Magenta Light Studios acquired the American distribution rights to the film in June 2025.

+A trailer was released on 26 August 2026.
+The film will receive a limited theatrical release in Italy on 15 October 2026.